5 Ways to Safeguard Your Real Estate Business

 Keeping your real estate business safe requires a specialized strategy.
 Here are a few ways to help begin the process:

-- Develop a wire transfer policy.
-Eliminate the possibility of a wire-based BEC by setting strict outlines for how transfer will be dealt with.
+- Eliminate the possibility of a wire-based BEC by setting strict outlines for how transfer will be dealt with.
 Many of these policies simply state that wires should never be sent solely based on an email.

-- Negotiate security provisions.
-When working with counterparties on real estate agreements, you should negotiate the terms of responsibility in the event of a BEC attack.
+- When working with counterparties on real estate agreements, you should negotiate the terms of responsibility in the event of a BEC attack.
 Establish liability and terms of payment to avoid confusion and potential discord.

-- Leverage tech solutions.
-From routine data and system backups, to cloud-based security measures, technical resources can streamline business operations and keep your employees and clients' data secure.
+- From routine data and system backups, to cloud-based security measures, technical resources can streamline business operations and keep your employees and clients' data secure.

-- Consider cyber-liability insurance.
-If your business is looking into a cyber-liability policy, ensure coverage for BEC scams, ransomware attacks, and unforeseen business interruption.
+- If your business is looking into a cyber-liability policy, ensure coverage for BEC scams, ransomware attacks, and unforeseen business interruption.

 For those businesses looking for an even more robust security overhaul, consider what iCorps' experts have to offer.
 While you work to secure your client data, our technicians can help develop and implement policies covering: document retention and destruction, cyber and data security, and breach response and notification.
 We can also help ensure that your security infrastructure reflects your state's updated laws regarding personally identifiable information (PII), data-related business policies, and other regulated practices.
 For more information about the power of a collaborative security partnership, contact an iCorps technician today.